 Nineteen Seventy Nine was a very good year for rock music, both internationally and in Seattle.
-In the wake of the punk explosion a few years before, much innovative and inspiring original rock music was then being created, performed, and recorded.
+Within the wake of the punk explosion a few years before, much innovative and inspiring original rock music was then being created, performed, and recorded.
 Evidence of that renaissance can be found on the many now-classic albums released that year, such as Gang of Four’s Entertainment!, Joy Division’s Unknown Pleasures, and Talking Heads’ Fear of Music.
 In Seattle, many young rock musicians were greatly inspired by all this new musical activity coming from other, more prominent cities, and as a result, several new groups emerged in our city that year dedicated to playing original, cutting-edge music.

 Meanwhile, at The Seattle Sun, an alternative weekly newspaper that began publishing in 1974, a struggle erupted between certain writers on the staff who wished to cover Seattle’s emerging new music scene in that paper and certain senior staff members who considered the new scene ultimately unimportant.
 Frustrated by the Sun‘s refusal to cover the new scene, the Sun‘s arts editor, Robert Ferrigno, and art director, Robert Newman, decided to start their own publication as a monthly supplement to the Sun.
 The new publication’s name was The Rocket, and its debut issue was published on the date in focus here.